ajitagupta/bridgingthesoftskillsgap/README.md

 Make a list of all the stones lying in the way and work out a response to eliminate them.
 ### 3. Attitude
 According to studies good employeee attitude drive positive results.
 Bad employee attitude put a drag on results.
 Attitude is very, very important.
 It is changeable and definitely not a personal issue.
 Neither is it a vague term.
-A great attitude is defined by (in the given order):
+A great attitude is defined by several traits (in the given order):
 * expressions
 * words
 * tone